 - Quebec has created a new family allowance for those with one or more dependant under the age of 18.
 The government has created a calculator tool (CalculAide) to estimate Family Allowance payments.

 - The return to a single-fee public daycare system may mean rebates for families, depending on their income.

 - The government has committed to harmonizing school-tax rates across the province by July 2021.

 - On May 1, Quebec’s minimum wage will increase by 60 cents to $13.10, with a goal to up it to $15 per hour by 2023.

-- Hydro rates will be frozen as of April 1, 2020, with increases limited to inflation.
+- Hydro rates have been frozen as of April 1, 2020, with increases limited to inflation.
 Residents may also receive money if they were a hydro account holder in 2018 or 2019.